Elbląg: History after 1945

+The area was settled by Poles after remaining Germans were either transferred or fled to Germany.
 Elbląg was part of the so-called Recovered Territories and out of the new inhabitants, 98% were Poles expelled from former eastern Polish areas annexed by the Soviet Union.
 Parts of the damaged historical city center were completely demolished, with the bricks being used to rebuild Warsaw and Gdańsk.
-The Communist authorities had originally planned that the Old Town, utterly destroyed during the fighting since January 23, 1945, would be built over with blocks of flats; however, economic difficulties thwarted this effort.
+The Communist authorities had originally planned that the Old Town, utterly destroyed during the fighting since 23 January 1945, would be built over with blocks of flats; however, economic difficulties thwarted this effort.
 Two churches were reconstructed and the remaining ruins of the old town were torn down in the 1960s.

 Along with Tricity and Szczecin, Elbląg was the scene of the Polish 1970 protests.
 Since 1990 the German minority population has had a modest resurgence, with the Elbinger Deutsche Minderheit Organization counting around 450 members in 2000.

 Restoration of the Old Town began after 1989.
 Since the beginning of the restoration, an extensive archaeological programme has been carried out.
 Most of the city's heritage was destroyed during the construction of basements in the 19th century or during World War II, but the backyards and latrines of the houses remained largely unchanged, and have provided information on the city's history.
 In some instances, private investors have incorporated parts of preserved stonework into new architecture.
 By 2006, approximately 75% of the Old Town had been reconstructed.

 Elbląg is also home to the Elbrewery, Poland's largest brewery, which belongs to the Żywiec Group (Heineken).
 The history of the Elblag Brewing Tradition dates back to 1309, when Teutonic Master Siegfried von Leuchtwangen granted brewing privileges to the city.
 The present brewery was founded in 1872 as the Elbinger Aktien-Brauerei.
 In the early 1900s, the brewery was the exclusive supplier of Pilsner beer to the court of German Emperor Wilhelm II.